 - Living in a domestically violent environment

 Survivors of this kind of trauma will likely require more treatment as the pain lasts much longer with chronic trauma.
+For example, if an individual has served in the armed forces and has been involved in a combat situation over a longer period of time, he may have a hard time making the adjustment to civilian life.

 Post-traumatic stress disorders (PTSD) can be a very serious issue.
 In addition, PTSD than can affect survivors of not only combat experience, but also terrorist attacks, natural disasters, serious accidents, or assault or abuse.